A woman sitting at a table making calls and writing.

 6. Advertising and marketing expenses

 In the digital age, advertising and marketing expenses form a significant part of business outlays.
-The CRA allows deductions for these costs, provided they adhere to specific criteria concerning Canadian content and ownership.
+The CRA allows deductions for these costs, provided they meet specific criteria concerning Canadian content and ownership.

 Note that expenses incurred on foreign platforms or for international advertising may not qualify under this category.